PozziSan/PozziSan/README.md

 # 💫Greetings!

 My name is Pedro Pozzi Ferreira.
 Nice to meet you!
 I'm a brazilian developer with a degree in computer engineering.
-I've been working with the bellow stacks for more then 6 years, in both back and front end, as well of in embed systems.
+I've been working with the bellow stacks for more than 8 years, in both back and front end, as well as in embed systems.

 ## 🌐Social Media: